Parked Domain

 When the time comes to activate your parked domain, you'll need to create a website and connect it.
 Build a site with Wix and this part happens automatically when you connect your domain.

-Learn more: Domain hosting vs web hosting
+Learn more: Domain hosting vs web hosting, Parts of a domain

 Are there alternatives to domain parking?